 Specializations: Programs of Study

-The Law School provides six programs of study for students who wish to concentrate on particular legal fields and problems.
+The Law School provides seven programs of study for students who wish to concentrate on particular legal fields and problems.
 These programs enable students to study established and emerging areas of law in light of modern challenges and developments.
 The following brief descriptions of these special programs are followed by links to more information.
 See also Choosing Your Curriculum at Notre Dame Law School, prepared by the faculty.

 Business attorneys usually focus on either litigation or transactions.
 While much of the law school curriculum prepares the student for litigation practice, the Program of Study in Business Law emphasizes transactional practice: helping clients achieve their goals efficiently and responsibly, and in ways that minimize the risks and costs of litigation.
 The program has three substantive dimensions: corporate law, dealing with private ordering and the organization and management of both businesses and nonprofit organizations; tax law, the study of which includes careful thinking about the incentives and externalities associated with different tax policies; and commercial law, which structures and regulates the buying, selling, planning, and financing of a wide range of enterprises.